 Brown both sticks of butter by placing in a medium sized frying pan on low.
 Stir every few minutes.
 The butter will slowly brown, and you can choose your level of brown; I prefer it to get more of a nutty flavor, which I achieve by letting it get fairly dark with brown specks.
 (It does not need to get to that brown to be considered brown butter.
 The choice is yours.)

-Place potatoes on a cookie shit that has been oiled slightly, to prevent sticking.
+Place potatoes on a cookie sheet that has been oiled slightly, to prevent sticking.
 Spread apart so potatoes do not touch.

 Sprinkle each potato with salt and pepper.